aczf099/academic-kickstart3/content/home/publications_wip.md

 Joint with: Daniel Carvalho (Banco do Portugal) and Rogelio Mercado (ADB)
 <font size="2">   Presented at Asian Development Bank Economist Forum (2021), the CBSL-ADBI Annual Conference (2021), the 1st MGIMO "Frontiers in International Finance" Conference (2021), the Vietnam Symposium in Banking and Finance (2021), SEACEN Research Webinar (2022)  </font>

-**Cross-border Real Estate Investment: Drivers, Risks & Financial Policy effectiveness - Evidence from bilateral flow data**
+**Cross-border Real Estate Investment: A different animal?
+Comparative evidence from bilateral flow data**